-- Ensure that the allocation of additional time, funding and resource is sufficient to meet the current safeguarding/child protection activity and challenge and test its effectiveness. - Ensure the self-assessment tool and Designated Safeguarding Lead report demonstrates fully and accurately the safeguarding arrangements and any action to progress areas of weakness or development. - Ensure that all the Governing Body receive training to clarify their statutory role in keeping children safe to support their quality assurance of those statutory arrangements. - Ensure that the Governing Body are aware of their Local Safeguarding Children Partnership arrangements and the need for the school to understand their role in effective multi-agency working under the new arrangements.
+- Ensure that the allocation of additional time, funding and resource is sufficient to meet the current safeguarding/child protection activity and challenge and test its effectiveness. - Ensure the Trust Safeguarding Audit and link governor report demonstrates fully and accurately the safeguarding arrangements and any action to progress areas of weakness or development. - Ensure that all the Local Governing Body receive training to clarify their statutory role in keeping children safe to support their quality assurance of those statutory arrangements. - Ensure that the Local Governing Body are aware of their Local Safeguarding Children Partnership arrangements and the need for the school to understand their role in effective multi-agency working under the new arrangements. - Ensure that they liaise with Together for Children, operating on behalf of the Local Authority, and/or partner agencies on issues of child protection and in the event of allegations of abuse being made against the Headteacher Mrs. S. Armstrong.